 Ryan Fox surprised to be leading after opening round of Horizon Irish Open

+Ryan Fox surprised to be leading after first round of Irish Open

 Fox fired eight birdies, including seven in his last 11 holes, to card a flawless opening 64 at Mount Juliet and enjoy a one-shot lead over Frederic Lacroix, Jorge Campillo, Fabrizio Zanotti and Marcel Schneider.